JYouness/jasonlewis.me/articles/code/basset.md

 $ php artisan config:publish jasonlewis/basset
 ~~~~

-This will copy the configuration file to `app/config/packages/jasonlewis/basset.php`.
+This will copy the default configuration file to `app/config/packages/jasonlewis/basset/config.php`.

 ### Asset Collections

 Collections can be defined just about anywhere.
 The best place to put your collections is somewhere that's included from both the web and the command line.

-Collections can be defined in your `app/config/packages/jasonlewis/basset.php` configuration file under the `collections` key.
+Collections can be defined in your `app/config/packages/jasonlewis/basset/config.php` configuration file under the `collections` key.
 See the default configuration file for more information.

 You can also define collections in the `app/start/global.php` file or include another file within that global start file.
 This start file is included during the startup process by both the web and command line.